quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 The current code generation process is a complex, multi-stage pipeline distributed across several tools and repositories:

 1.  **Generation:** `bazel-bot` invokes `protoc` via Bazel to generate Go source code from the public API definitions in `googleapis` into a private intermediate repository, `googleapis-gen`.
-2.  **File Placement:** `OwlBot` opens a PR to copy the generated code from `googleapis-gen` into the final `google-cloud-go` repository, applying rules for file inclusion and preservation defined in a central `.OwlBot.yaml` file.
+2.  **File placement:** `OwlBot` opens a PR to copy the generated code from `googleapis-gen` into the final `google-cloud-go` repository, applying rules for file inclusion and preservation defined in a central `.OwlBot.yaml` file.
-3.  **Post-Processing:** In the PR, a Go-specific `OwlBot` post-processor runs to perform cleanup, apply code modifications, and generate additional files (like `go.mod`, `README.md` and `version.go`) that are not handled by the core `protoc` generators.
+3.  **Post-processing:** In the PR, a Go-specific `OwlBot` post-processor runs to perform cleanup, apply code modifications, and generate additional files (like `go.mod`, `README.md` and `version.go`) that are not handled by the core `protoc` generators.

 This architecture is vulnerable to security and maintenance concerns, as documented in the [1PP Engineering Plan](https://docs.google.com/document/d/1_iLARXR7ZEJALSyXUjdFWhFbSJq9GCDhu1BUUIPKLkI/edit).
 The Librarian project was created to replace this legacy toolchain with a standardized, secure, and maintainable system.

 # Overview

-This document outlines a phased migration to a containerized Go generator that conforms to the [Librarian 0.2 contract](http://go/librarian:cli-reimagined).
+This document outlines a phased migration to a containerized Go generator that conforms to the [librarian CLI: generate command](http://go/librarian:generate-command) contract.
 The core strategy is to adapt existing tools and inputs to the new workflow, deferring major architectural changes (like replacing Bazel configuration files) to accelerate delivery and reduce risk.

-The new workflow will be orchestrated by the central Librarian tool and will consist of three main stages, each corresponding to a command passed to the Go `librariangen` Docker container:
+The new workflow will be orchestrated by the central Librarian tool and will consist of three main steps, each corresponding to a command passed to the Go `librariangen` Docker container:

-1.  **`configure` (Onboarding):** For a new library, Librarian invokes `librariangen` to enrich a minimal request with Go-specific conventions (e.g., deriving Go module paths) and preserved file paths.
+1.  **`configure` (onboarding):** For a new library, Librarian invokes `librariangen` to enrich a minimal request with Go-specific conventions (e.g., deriving Go module paths) and preserved file paths.
 The container returns a full configuration to be stored in the repository's central `state.yaml`.
-See
+See [librarian CLI: generate command](http://go/librarian:generate-command) for more details.
-2.  **`generate` (Code Generation):** Librarian invokes `librariangen` to perform the core code generation.
+2.  **`generate` (code generation):** Librarian invokes `librariangen` to perform the core code generation.
 The container receives API definitions, invokes `protoc`, runs a custom Go post-processor, and writes the final, backward-compatible code to an `/output` directory.
-3.  **`build` (Validation):** Librarian copies the generated code into a full checkout of the `google-cloud-go` repository and invokes `librariangen` to run `go build` and `go test`, validating that the new code integrates correctly.
+3.  **`build` (validation):** After Librarian has copied the generated code into a full checkout of the `google-cloud-go` repository, it invokes `librariangen` to run `go build` and `go test`, validating that the new code integrates correctly.

+This document focuses on the delivery of a production-ready solution for the `generate` step.
 The high-level workflow for the `generate` step is as follows:

 1.  **Invocation:** The Librarian tool invokes the Go `librariangen` container with the `generate` command.
 2.  **Inputs:** Librarian provides all necessary inputs as mounted directories:
     *   `/source`: A complete checkout of the `googleapis` repository.
-    *   `/librarian`: Contains a `generate-request.json` file specifying which APIs to generate for the library.
+    *   `/librarian`: A configuration directory containing a `generate-request.json` file that specifies which APIs to generate for the target library.
     *   `/output`: An empty directory where the container must write all generated code.
 The directory structure should match the desired structure in the final repository.
     *   `/input`: A directory for optional, user-provided configuration, templates or scripts.
 Contains the contents of the `.librarian/generator-input` folder from the google-cloud-go repository.
 3.  **Execution:** Inside the container, the `librariangen` binary runs the `gapicgen` component:
-    *   `gapicgen` parses the `generate-request.json` to determine the target API.
+    *   `gapicgen` parses the `generate-request.json` to determine the target library and target APIs.
     *   `gapicgen` invokes `protoc` with the Go plugins (`protoc-gen-go`, `protoc-gen-go_gapic`), passing `/source` as the import path (`-I`).
     *   `gapicgen` writes all generated `.go` files directly to the `/output` directory.
-4.  **Post-Processing:** After generation, the `librariangen` binary runs the `postprocessor` component:
+4.  **Post-processing:** After generation, the `librariangen` binary runs the `postprocessor` component:
     *   `postprocessor` generates files such as `version.go`, invokes `go mod tidy`, formats the code and runs linters.
 5.  **Output:** The Librarian tool takes the contents of the `/output` directory and copies them to the correct location in the target `google-cloud-go` repository, based on the `source_paths` and `preserve_regex` rules in `state.yaml`.